anon-blue/anon.blue/README.txt

 ome to ugandawelcome to ugandawelcome to ugandawelcome to ugandawelcome to ugand awelcome to ugandawelcome to ugandawelcome to ugandadddddddddddddddddddddddddddd ddddddddddddddddddddddddddddd                      llb  is  a  good  boy
-dDo there==nonosAre there any girls?lin  bin2333333
+dDo there==nonosAre there any girls?lin  bin2333333         sadassada
      *ghhhhhhhjjjjjjjjou are aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
 aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaayguygujyyuyuyy
 juhguftujrtugfhfghjkkh,ds,dfdfdhfhg`aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
-aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaah
+aafffaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaah
 asaaasaaasddd？？？？？？……○○⊙我我我们